Decent Home Decor is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Remove all the debris and extra grease from inside the cook box by using a stainless steel grill brush.
 Collect the debris into the collecting bottom tray.

 Some of the trash will be readily disposable.
 However, if there is any stuck on the debris, use a sharp putty knife or a scouring pad to remove these.

 Don’t forget to inspect the catch pan monthly and replace it when needed.

 How to Clean Weber Gas Grill Burner Tubes and Burner?

 If you have a gas grill, any build up in the burner tubes may hinder the gas flow.
 To clean the burner tubes, brush them with a stainless steel wire brush.
-Brush them in up- and down motion.
+Brush them using an up and down motion.

-Don’t brush them in lengthwise.
+Don’t brush them lengthwise.
 It’s also essential to use a separate brush to clean the burner tubes and grill grates.
 If you use the same brush to clean the grates and tubes, food residue and grease may be deposited in the portholes.

-For more through semi-annual or annual cleaning, take the burners out of the unit.
-Remove the build-up from the portholes using a needle or small paperclip.
-Clean off them with a cloth or towel and put them in place again.
+For more thorough semi-annual or annual cleaning, take the burners out of the unit, remove the build-up from the portholes using a needle or small paperclip, clean them off with a cloth or towel and put them in place again.
 You should replace the burners if the ports are cracked or deteriorated.

 If you don’t know how to remove Weber grill burner tubes or if you’re not confident to properly replace them, just wipe down the burners with a lightly moistened sponge with water.

 How to Clean the Warming Rack?

-With mild soapy water and fine steel-wool or scouring pad remove the debris and smoke stain from the warming rack.
-Gently rub the racks.
-Never scrub too roughly as it may scratch the surfaces.
+You can remove debris and smoke stain from the warming rack with mild soapy water and fine steel-wool or scouring pad.
+Never scrub too roughly as it may scratch the surface.

-Weber grill usually comes with flavorizer bars that prevent the flare-up.
+Weber grills usually come with Flavorizer Bars that prevent flare-up.
 Like the other parts of the unit, these may also get gunky over time.

-First, pull out the bars.
-Scrape them with a putty knife or brush them with a grill brush.
+First, pull out the bars, then scrape them with a putty knife or brush them with a grill brush.